privacyidea/privacyidea/doc/installation/system/inifile.rst

 public key can sign a JWT, that can impersonate as the *userA* in resolver *resolverX* in *realmA*.

+.. note:: The ``username`` can be a regular expression like ".*".
+   This way you could allow a private signing key to impersonate every user in a realm.
+(Starting with version 3.3)

 A JWT can be created like this::

    auth_token = jwt.encode(payload={"role": "user",